 The College By-Laws direct the Registrar to suspend the Certificate of Authorization of any professional corporation that fails to renew on or before the end of its certificate’s term.

 If a professional corporation does not apply for renewal and\or fails to comply with one or more of the listed requirements, including payment of the renewal fee, the Certificate of Authorization will be suspended and the professional corporation will no longer be authorized to practice veterinary medicine.
 The College will also impose an administrative fee of $56.50 (HST inclusive) that will need to be paid in full, along with the original renewal fee, before the suspension can be lifted.

 If the cause for suspension is not remedied within one year, the Certificate of Authorization for the professional corporation will be revoked.
-Upon revocation, the professional corporation will cease to exist and its authority to practice veterinary medicine will be rescinded.
+Upon revocation, the professional corporation loses its authorization to practice veterinary medicine and its ancillaries.
 Further, the Registrar may be permitted to cancel the associated member’s licence to practice for non-payment of any fee or for failure to file a return required under College By-Laws.